Looking to treat someone who is utterly bike obsessed? The good news is that there’s lots of cycling themed gifts out there which will make their.

 Cycling Weekly subscription – from £49.99 for six months

 A Cycling Weekly subscription can provide a rider with news, fitness and training advice as well as insightful features and interviews, every single week.

 You can set up a six month subscription to the print mag for as little as £54.49, or get an iPad/iPhone subscription for the same time period for £45.99.

 Check out the Cycling Weekly magazine subscription options here

 Strava is the cyclist’s social media platform – displaying rides and allowing riders to chase Strava segment success which is rewarded by Kudos from followers.

-With Strava Premium, the tool moves from being a ride sharing and evaluation tool to a training aid, with advanced analytics and personalised coaching.
-You can upgrade your favourite cyclists account for just £44.99 a year – find out more here.
+With Strava’s three part Summit pack, the tool moves from being a ride sharing and evaluation tool to a training aid, with advanced analytics and personalised coaching as well as safety features.
+You can upgrade your favourite cyclists account to include all three elements of Summit membership for just £47.99 a year.

 British Cycling or CyclingUK membership – £22-£75